cirno-app/cirno/README.md

   > Cannot restore to a head workspace.
   ```

 - When you `restore` to a base workspace, all the following workspaces will be removed.
-For example, if you `restore` to workspace C, the backup graph will be:
+For example, if you `restore` to workspace C, the timeline will be:

   ```
   B -> C